SOC 320 – Identity and Culture in Italy: A Comparative Approach

 Description

 The aim of this course is to introduce the concept of culture in the sociological and anthropological sense.
-After clarifying the meaning of the word ‘culture’, other related concepts will be analyzed, such as values, norms, lifestyles, attitudes, beliefs, stereotypes.
+After clarifying the meaning of the word ‘culture’, other related concepts will be analyzed, such as values, norms, lifestyles, attitudes, beliefs, and stereotypes.
 Attention will also be drawn to the notion of social and cultural change (globalization, mediatization, individualization).
-Concepts and methods learnt in the first part of the course will be applied to Italian culture to identify its specific features.
-Italian-ness will be compared with traits of the American, Northern European and Mediterranean cultural heritage.
+Concepts and methods learned in the first part of the course will be applied to Italian culture to identify its specific features.
+Italian-ness will be compared with traits of the American, Northern European, and Mediterranean cultural heritage.

 Course descriptions may be subject to occasional minor modifications at the discretion of the instructor.